open-cloud/open-cloud.github.io.old/2_developer.md

 ##Django Migration Notes

 This section discusses Django database migration.
-For a general overview of migrtion considerations, see https://docs.djangoproject.com/en/1.7/topics/migrations/
+For a general overview of migration considerations, see https://docs.djangoproject.com/en/1.7/topics/migrations/

 When adding a new field to the data model, execute the following two